epanov1602/CommandRevSwerve/docs/Adding_Localizer.md

 class Localizer(commands2.Subsystem):
-    LEARNING_RATE = 0.4  # to converge faster you may want to increase this, but location can become more unstable
+    LEARNING_RATE = 0.1  # to converge faster you may want to increase this, but location can become more unstable

-    TRUST_GYRO_COMPLETELY = False  # if you set it =True, odometry heading (North) will never be modified MAX_ANGULAR_DEVIATION_DEGREES = 45  # if a tag appears to be more than 45 degrees away, ignore it (something wrong) IMPORTANT_TAG_WEIGHT_FACTOR = 2.0  # if a tag is important (for example, located on a shooting target)
+    TRUST_GYRO_COMPLETELY = True  # if you set it =True, odometry heading (North) will never be modified MAX_ANGULAR_DEVIATION_DEGREES = 45  # if a tag appears to be more than 45 degrees away, ignore it (something wrong) IMPORTANT_TAG_WEIGHT_FACTOR = 2.0  # if a tag is important (for example, located on a shooting target)